 - Civita Permit (100 per cent. interest)

-Civita, which is tied into the national gas network, was commissioned in late 2015 and averaged gas production of 130 barrels of oil equivalent per day during 2016.
+Civita, which is tied into the national gas network, was commissioned in late 2015 and averaged gas production of 130 barrels of oil equivalent per day during 2016 and 2017.
 The field is estimated to contain approximately 1 bcf of recoverable gas according to internal estimates.
 The Company is reviewing the potential for the redevelopment of the Cupoloni field in the Scanzano Concession and the further subsurface potential of the Vigna Nocelli field in the Torrente Celone concession.

 The acquisition is subject to inter alia Italian regulatory approval and is expected to occur later in the year.
 The acquisition has an economic effective date of 1 January 2017.